AntonSHBK/django-docker-jupyter-debug/README.md

 ## Python debugging (in VS Code shell):
 1. Option 1

-Remotely connect to the container and request debugging in the container, but this is not practical
+Remotely connect to the container and request debugging in the container/

-2. Option 2.
+2. Option 2

-Use the configuration for remote python connection "Jango Portal Python Debug" [launch.json](.vscode/launch.json) Before doing this, you need to start the containers (`docker-compose-dev.debug.yml`).
+Use the configuration for remote python connection "Jango Portal Python Debug" [launch.json](.vscode/launch.json) Before doing this, you need to start the containers (`docker-compose-dev-debug.yml`).
 The difference is that extra containers have been cut in this container, only the functionality necessary for debugging.

 Useful [link](https://code.visualstudio.com/docs/datascience/jupyter-notebooks#_connect-to-a-remote-jupyter-server